sandersn/manual/Assignability.md

 > `{ } ⟹ { a?, b? }`

-However, only the first two make any kind of sense, so the weak type check requires that the target share at least one property with a weak source.
+However, only the first two make any kind of sense, so the weak type check requires that the source share at least one property with a weak target.

 ### Structural cutoffs